dalefrancum/coco-print-service/README.md

 A systemd service that monitors a directory for new text files from CoCo DriveWire, automatically prints them via CUPS, and archives them with timestamps.

-**Note:** Throughout this documentation, we use `/cocoprints` as the example monitoring directory.
-This path is fully configurable via the `MONITOR_DIR` setting in the configuration file.
+**Note:** Throughout this documentation, `/cocoprints` is used as the example monitoring directory.
+However this path is fully configurable via the `MONITOR_DIR` setting in the configuration file.

 ## Installation